Johns Hopkins UniversityEst. 1876

 Psychological and Brain Sciences professor Lisa Feigenson teaching her "Introduction to Developmental Psychology" class.

-Grow the size of our faculty
+Grow the size and impact of our faculty

 Our strategies

-Realize investments in units identified as institutional priorities.
+Realize investments in institutional priorities.

-Increase the profile of the humanities.
+Increase the profile of the arts and humanities.

 Invest in emerging fields of study across the arts and sciences.